kazimuth/tendon/DESIGN.md

   - used in docs?

 - runtime for support of fancy stuff

   - traits
   - borrows
   - minimal-allocation iterators

 - fuzz testing?

+- auto-flattening of passed structs to primitives to avoid buffer allocations

+- representation of different sides of the data?
+- C FFI representation that can be lowered to rust OR C (or other stuff...)

 http://swig.org/Doc3.0/SWIG.html
 -> SWIG!